NavneetSajwan/Parking-space-allocation/README.md

 There is a huge dataset (approx. 10 GB)  of parking lot images on Kaggle.
 But we don't need that large a dataset for our problem.
 The baseline solution we are creating has some constraints:

-1. We get to choose one parking lot.
+1. For every parking lot, we have to manually draw boxes around parking spots.
-2. All the test images of the parking lot must be from one camera, whose position does not vary with time.
-Basically, it cannot be a hand-held camera e.g. cctv cameras.
+2. All the test images of the parking lot must be from a single stationary camera.

 Here is the link to the dataset: [Parking Lot dataset](https://www.kaggle.com/blanderbuss/parking-lot-dataset)

 There are three parking lots in the dataset.
 I chose one of them.

 Next thing in line is to label the parking spots.
-You can go ahead and manually label the parking spots in the image with a labelling tool of your choice.
-I was about to do the same just before I found that each image in the dataset is associated with a label in xml format.
-Each image has 39 predefined parking spots.
+We can go ahead and manually label the parking spots in the image with a labelling tool.
+I was about to do the same but I found that each image in the dataset is associated with a label in `xml` format.
+Each image has 40 predefined parking spots.
 Depending upon whether a car is parked there or not, these are labelled as vacant or occupied alongwith the coordinates of the rectangles that cover the parking spots.

-I downloaded one of the label file and ran a python script to convert them to store them in a PyTorch tensor.
-I am more comfortable with `json` format when it comes to label and metadata, so I converted the `xml` labels to `json`.
+I am more comfortable with `json` format when it comes to labels and metadata, so I converted the `xml` labels to `json`.
 You can do that online on [Code beautifier](https://codebeautify.org/).

-Once I had the `json` labels, I the called the function below to save the `parking spot` coordinates in a PyTorch tensor `torch_bbox`
+I wrote the function below to extract all polygons bounding the parking spots and display them onto an image.

 ```
 def generate_label_polygons(img_path, label_path):